Melanin. Motivation. Manifestation...By Me

 The Creative Process

 I was truly inspired by other melanated beauties from IG and Pinterest.
-Their use of colorful clips and colorful eyeshadows is so eye catching and I wanted to create a vibe similar to what they showcased.
+I wanted to create a vibe similar to what they showcased.
 I already have a photo series where I’m playing with colors and I thought their use of all these colors was so beautiful.

 In the end….